Janviermbilizi/ReadMe-Generator/README.md

 <strong>Programs used</strong>

-I used Javascript, Node.js, Github API and Git/Github as version controlnd.
+I used Javascript, Node.js, Github API and Git/Github as version control.

 <strong>Installation</strong>